 3. Usage purposes

-Personal information you register is used for the following purposes.
+The personal information that you register is used for the following purposes.

-・ Send a response from the Institute to the user’s inquiry.
+・ To send a response from the Institute to the user’s inquiry.

-・ Send information regarding the Site and other programs, such as ‘Minna no Kyozai’ website, by The Japan Foundation.
+・ To send information regarding the Site and other programs, such as the ‘Minna no Kyozai’ website, by The Japan Foundation.

-・ Conduct questionnaire surveys and analysis to enrich and improve the Site.
+・ To conduct questionnaire surveys and analyses to enrich and improve the Site.

 4. Use within the scope of the purpose of use